-It is an ancient custom, on each Rosh Chodesh, to study one verse of the chapter of Tehillim that corresponds to the current years of a person's life.
+On Rosh Chodesh, it is customary not to cut hair (in addition to the general proscription at this time due to Sefirah), as per the tzava'ah of Rabbi Yehudah Hachassid.
+(Note that the tzava'ah mentions not cutting nails too.
+This requires further elaboration.
+10) It is an ancient custom, on each Rosh Chodesh, to study one verse of the chapter of Tehillim that corresponds to the current year of a person's life.
 The verse should be studied with the commentary of Rashi, and additional commentaries may be added as well.
 If the current chapter contains less than twelve verses, or in a leap year, when there are more than twelve months, verses that have been studied on a previous Rosh Chodesh should be studied a second time.
 Similarly, if the current chapter contains many verses, then two or three verses should be studied at once on each Rosh Chodesh of the year.
+IN THE AFTERNOON In Minchah, ya'aleh veyavo is included.